xoubaman/refactoring-with-baby-steps/README.md

 * [XXX] Update all constructor usages in tests to receive the new parameter.
 * [XXX] Set the completed value from the VO parameter when provided.
 * [XXX] Duplicate commented the line setting the initial value in the constructor.
+* [XXX] Delete the conditional assignment when the VO is provided after switching the commented block and verify tests are green.